 “I had the incredible luck to have two feminist researchers working for the program, Andrea Rizzotti, the program director, and Karina Felitti, a gender studies professor, who both pushed me to think about research as a possibility based on my interest in gender, public health, and reproductive justice.”

 During her fellowship, Pekowsky will study how public maternity clinics and hospitals in Buenos Aires’ urban center have implemented the anti-obstetric violence law—a law that makes illegal any humiliating and denigrating treatment by obstetricians, abuse of medicalization, and unnecessary pathologization—passed in Argentina during 2004.
 Her research will focus on one public maternity clinic that explicitly integrates the law into their practice.
-By doing this, she hopes to to gain insight on the effect the law has had on the the lived experiences of pregnant people.
+By doing this, she hopes to gain insight on the effect the law has had on the lived experiences of pregnant people.
 Additionally, Pekowsky will take classes related to public health, and she plans to attend events and meetups to learn how Argentine activists organize.

 “I hope to spend my nine months in Argentina doing thorough, intentional, and socially conscious research with the guidance of scholars and mentors who are experts in this field,” says Pekowsky.
 “I still have so much to learn and am in no way expecting to go about this on my own.”